Welcome to Cafcass

 - This is the letter that your Family Court Adviser will write to tell the court what Cafcass has learnt as a result of completing our safeguarding enquiries.

-- If you’re not sure when this is taking place, you should contact your local court.
+- Your hearing date will be set by the court.
+You may hear this referred to as a First Hearing Dispute Resolution Hearing or a Directions Appointment.
+If you’re not sure when this is taking place, you should contact your local court.

 Frequently asked questions